Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `destination`

 *Read-only*.
-Returns the travel destination node for this reference, or nil.
+Returns the travel destination node for this reference, or `nil`.
 This can be used to determine where a given door links to.

 **Returns**: